MelissaCade/get-out-and-play/README.md

 ## Installation

-To install the page, go the the following website: (deployed link) Here is the GitHub page to access the project: https://github.com/MelissaCade/get-out-and-play
+To install the page, go the the following website: (https://melissacade.github.io/get-out-and-play/) Here is the GitHub page to access the project: https://github.com/MelissaCade/get-out-and-play

 ## Usage